dhaval201279/dhaval-shah.com/content/post/2025-11-27-azure-adf-monitoring.md

 # Background

-We spend so much of our lives as software engineers building these beautiful, complex data pipelines.
+As software engineers we spend so much of our time building these beautiful, complex data pipelines.
 We design them to move mountains of information... but let's be honest, we often cross our fingers and hope they don't break.
 And when they do?
-A pipeline that fails without making a peep - especially in a system like Azure Data Factory (ADF) - is a genuine nightmare.
+A pipeline that fails without making a peep - especially in a system like [Azure Data Factory (ADF)](https://learn.microsoft.com/en-us/azure/data-factory/introduction) - is a genuine nightmare.

 Working with Azure Data Factory (ADF), I’ve learned that silent failures are the kind you want to avoid at all costs.
 If you’re new to ADF, adopting some good practices early on makes troubleshooting and monitoring far less painful.